kn9ts/community-resume/index.md

 Attendance: **30 Community Members**

-This was the 1st meetup this year, signifying the revival of the group.
+This was the 1st meet up this year, signifying the revival of the group.
 Members showed up and were to state what they would expect along the year in our meetups.
-They also stated their issues and restaints and also how we could come together to solve common issues and restaints among the members as the year grows old.
+They also stated their issues and restraints and also how we could come together to solve common issues and restraints among the members as the year grows old.

 ---